British Dietetic Association: History of Dietetics and the BDA

 Modern dietetics first began in the middle of the nineteenth century when Florence Nightingale observed the importance of diet and nutrition in warfare, during her time as a nurse in the Crimean War.

 Following the appearance of the first dietitians in the United States at the start of the twentieth century, the first UK dietitians came from nursing sisters, then working in hospitals.
 The Edinburgh Royal Infirmary was the first hospital known to develop a dietetic department in 1924.
 The Infirmary launched the first dietetic diploma course around ten years after the creation of its dietetic department.

 During this time, the BDA was formed - with their first meeting held on 24 January 1936 at St Thomas’ Hospital in London.
 The first chairperson was Margery Abrahams.
-Since then, BDA has grown into an internationally respected and valued organization.

 Organization and membership

 The BDA is a UK-wide membership organization representing over 11,000 dietitians and dietetic support workers.
 Members of the association may use the post-nominal MBDA.
 The association also awards fellowship status to member dietitians who have significantly contributed to the development of the field.
 Fellows use the post-nominal FBDA.

 The BDA head office is in Birmingham.
 It has members from all four UK nations and some from overseas.

 The majority of the BDA's membership work in the National Health Service.
 Approximately one third of the membership work in other sectors, such as education, private industry, private practice and the media.

 In the UK, 'Dietitian' is a legally protected title.
 Unlike nutritionists and other food/nutrition titles, all dietitians are required to be educated to a certain level (a recognized UK degree level at least) and dietitians are the only food/nutrition professionals in the UK who must be regulated.

 The BDA holds Patient Information Forum (PIF) TICK Certification.
-PIF TICK certification shows your information is produced to the highest possible standards, increasing public trust.
-Successful organizations can use the quality mark on materials to confirm that the information is from a reliable source.
+This certification indicates that information is produced in accordance with specific quality standards to support public trust.
+Certified organizations are permitted to use the quality mark on their materials to signify that the information comes from a verified source.